 - Melt butter in saucepan, and cook onions and mushrooms over low heat until tender.

-- Heat mixture till it bubbles, stirring frequently.
+- Heat mixture till it starts boiling, stirring frequently.

-- Turn into a baking dish and top with the cheese.
+- Put mixture into a 9 x 13 inch baking dish and top with the shredded cheese.

 - Place under broiler until cheese is melted.